AIPAC: 2016

 In 2016, nearly 20,000 delegates attended the AIPAC Policy Conference; approximately 4,000 of those delegates were American students.
 For the first time in AIPAC's history, the general sessions of Policy Conference were held in Washington, D.C.'s Verizon Center in order to accommodate the large number of delegates.
-Keynote speakers included Vice President Joe Biden, former Secretary of State Hillary Clinton, Republican presidential candidate Donald Trump, Governor John Kasich, Senator Ted Cruz, and Speaker Paul Ryan.
-Israeli Prime Minister Benjamin Netanyahu, who has spoken at AIPAC before in person, addressed Policy Conference via satellite on the final day of the conference.
-Senator Bernie Sanders chose not to attend the conference.
+Keynote speakers included Vice President Joe Biden, former secretary of state Hillary Clinton, Republican presidential candidate Donald Trump, Governor John Kasich, Senator Ted Cruz, and Speaker Paul Ryan.
+Israeli prime minister Benjamin Netanyahu, who has spoken at AIPAC before in person, addressed Policy Conference via satellite on the final day of the conference.

 Prominent officers and supporters

-Howard Kohr has been the CEO of AIPAC since 1996, nearly half of its existence, serving with most of its presidents.
+Elliot Brandt was named CEO of AIPAC starting in late 2024.
+Brandt succeeded Howard Kohr, who had been the CEO of AIPAC since 1996.

 Presidents

 Supporters

 AIPAC has a wide base of supporters both in and outside of Congress.